danielbalsby/Cortex/docs/product/ROADMAP.md

 - Replacing the electronic health record.
 - Patient database or longitudinal record ownership.
+- Storage of CPR numbers or other direct patient identifiers.
 - Scheduling, billing, prescribing or autonomous messaging.
 - Autonomous diagnosis, investigation, treatment or referral decisions.
 - Unsupervised real-world clinical deployment before validation and governance are complete.